Home Depot Rent a Truck Options Explained

 - The box truck provides a rearview camera to make reversing easier.

 Some trucks will also have cargo lights to help you avoid accidents when loading or unloading in the dark.
-To help protect your load from damage, some vehicles also have cargo tie-downs, which should prevent a horrible smashing sound if you take a corner too quickly.
+Some vehicles also have cargo tie-downs to help protect your load from damage, which should prevent a horrible smashing sound if you take a corner too quickly.

 What Requirements do you Have to Meet to Rent a Truck?